RayminQAQ/MalDetect_pcap/README.md

 - PEdeleter.py: only used when vmware goes down, run it after tempdeleter, it will remove all files that are already processed

 By **[RayminQAQ](https://github.com/RayminQAQ)**:
-- Model directory: Whole Train && Testing pipline
+- Model directory: Whole Machine Learning pipline for training and testing.
 - flow_pcap.py: split pcap into small pieces (seperated by TCP) according to the paper.

 ## Pipeline